-Uganda is home to the largest population of mountain gorillas.
-This endangered primate lives between Uganda, Rwanda and the Democratic Republic of Congo (DRC).
+Uganda is home to roughly half the world’s endangered mountain gorillas, with the remainder being split between Rwanda and the Democratic Republic of Congo (DRC).
 Ecotourism is one way in which these animals are protected.
 Revenue from gorilla trekking trips helps fund national parks and provides a financial incentive for locals to safeguard gorillas.
 Every guest must have a permit to visit the mountain gorillas.
 Here, we explain everything you need to know about the gorilla permit in Uganda.

 What Is a Gorilla Permit?